Find Affordable College Courses

 $28,375 Average Tuition & Fees

-With a ranking of #6, Stony Brook University did quite well on this year’s best value schools for literature students.
-Located in the suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.
+Stony Brook University did quite well in this year’s ranking of the best value schools for literature students.
+It came in at #6 on the list.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a fairly large student population.

-York College of Pennsylvania came in at #7 in this year’s edition of the Best Value Literature Schools ranking.
+York College of Pennsylvania did quite well in this year’s ranking of the best value schools for literature students.
+It came in at #7 on the list.
 Located in the suburb of York, YCP is a private not-for-profit college with a small student population.

-In addition to its great value ranking, YCP is in the top 20% of all schools on our Best Literature Schools list.
+YCP excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Literature Schools list.

 Full Literature at York College of Pennsylvania Report